 - Schedule 1- Application for Temporary Resident Visa

 - Statutory Declaration of Common-law Union (IMM 5409)

 The processing fee for a work permit in Canada is 155 CAD for an individual.
 If you are applying with family members, additional fees may apply.
 Once you have completed and submitted all necessary documentation, you may move on to the third and final step.

 Step 3: Submit Your Application

-This depends entirely on your province, company and position.
-The average entry-level software developer in Canada earns around $64 775 per annum, whereas the average Mid-level software developer in Canada earns around $77 445 per annum.
-Senior developers can earn up to $107 500 per annum.
+This depends entirely on your province, company, and position.
+According to talent.com, the average entry-level software developer in Canada earns around 81,900 CAD per annum, whereas the average Mid-level software developer in Canada earns about 138,287 CAD per annum.
+Senior developers can earn up to 159,950 CAD per annum.

 Yes.
 If you are classed as a highly skilled worker, which you have a good chance of doing as a software developer, you could be eligible for the Canada Global Talent Stream.
 The Canada Global Talent Stream is designed to recruit highly skilled foreign workers in specialized occupations, specifically in the tech industry.
-Look at this article for a full breakdown of the Canada Global Talent Stream.
+Learn more about the Canada Global Talent Stream.